-Advanced Content and Collaborative Models are based upon daily performance and use the same grade reporting system as other classes.
+Advanced Content and Collaborative Models are based upon daily performance and use the same grade reporting system as all other core courses.
 The evaluation, as in other classes, is based upon classroom assessments, assignments, performance tasks, and classroom participation.
-If a student shows signs of difficulty in any gifted class, a parent conference will take place to discuss interventions and continuation options.
-Furthermore, students failing to maintain a B average in the gifted class will be placed on probation for a minimum period of three months.
-Not improving the areas of concern during the probation period could result in a discontinuation of gifted services.
+If a student shows difficulty in a gifted class, a parent conference will take place to discuss interventions and continuation options.
+Furthermore, students failing to maintain a B average in the gifted class may be placed on probation for at least three months.
+Not improving the areas of concern during the probation period could result in discontinuing gifted services.

-Office of Gifted and Talented Education 1550 Hosea L. Williams Dr., SE Atlanta, GA 30317 404-802-7585 (Office) 404-802-9085 (Fax)
+Office of Gifted and Talented Education Walter F. White Building 1890 Detroit Ave NW, Atlanta, GA 30314 404-802-7585